 - 2 and 1/2 pounds potatoes, roughly chopped

 - 1 Tablespoon dried parsley

 - Optional: freshly ground pepper, freshly parsley, green onions

-- Top with dairy-free ranch, if so desired
+- Top with dairy-free ranch

 - Preheat your oven to 400 degrees F. Line a sheet pan with aluminum foil.
 Place the bacon on the sheet pan, close together, but not overlapping.
 Cook for 10-12 minutes, or until it is nice and crispy.